23watejona/robotics-command-parser/README.md

 ### The Command List

-The list starts with a top level `commands` key, which has an object value Each command is defined as an entry in the `commands` object
-The key for the command entry is the full name of the command
-The command entry is an object with entries as follows
+Each command is defined as an entry in the JSON Command List The key for the command entry is the full name of the command The command entry is an object with entries as follows

 - Required